citysite102/ISUActionMenu/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first, the example include three demo images as the gif shown above.
+To run the example project, clone this repo, and run `pod install` from the Example directory first, the example include three demo images as the gif shown above.

 ## Usage